gbouvignies/ChemEx/README.md

   * [MatPlotLib 1.1.x](http://matplotlib.org/users/installing.html)

 Newer versions of the above should be fine, as will be some older versions.
 However, Python 2.6 or earlier will not work.
-Please report any compatability issues that you run into.
+Please report any compatibility issues that you run into.